12 CPAP Side Effects That May Be Concerning

 Avoiding Oil-based Products

-It recommended that you avoid putting on the CPAP mask if your face is covered in moisturizer or makeup since the oil from these products can build up quickly.
+It is recommended that you avoid putting on the CPAP mask if your face is covered in moisturizer or makeup since the oil from these products can build up quickly.

 In the case of nasal congestion, it is recommended to talk with your doctor and ask for a suitable sinus medication to remedy any related side effects.